-However, through my extensive research on the subject of wedding stationary – save the dates and wedding invitations included – I will be choosing to match my save the dates and invites.
+However, through my extensive research on the subject of wedding stationery – save the dates and wedding invitations included – I will be choosing to match my save the dates and invites.
 It just looks great.

 I cannot wait to share with you the gorgeous designs and company I am using.
 I will share the details towards the end of this post!

-But first, let us look at take a closer look at all involved with the sending of save the dates; the timelines and whom you should look to send them out to!
+But first, let us look at take a closer look at all involved with the sending of save the dates; the timelines, and whom you should look to send them out to!

 So, be sure to keep on reading if you are planning your wedding and need to know how to prepare and what to expect with this first yet essential element of communication.

 How Far In Advance Do You Send Save The Dates?

 Around six to eight months in advance of your wedding day is when you should aim to send out your save the dates.

 The save the dates sent out need not include every detail of your day: so don’t feel pressured to have made all your booking confirmations of suppliers before sending out your save the dates.

 As long as you have your date secured and perhaps your venue and caterer – anything that is pivotal to your wedding happening on that exact day – you should feel confident to send out save the dates to your guests.

 Whilst it is generally advised to send your save the date cards out six to eight months prior – there is nothing stopping you from sending them out slightly earlier or even slightly later than this.